AguaClara-Reach/Textbook/Technical_Report/Chemical_Dosing_pH.rst

 Chemical Flow Path
 ^^^^^^^^^^^^^^^^^^
 The liquid chemical stock solutions are prepared and stored in the chemical stock tanks, on the chemical platform.
 Chemicals exit the stock tanks through a sloped tube settler (to prevent sediment from exiting the tank through the chemical supply tubing) and then continue on to the constant level tanks (CLT).
 The sediment in the chemical stock tanks is removed through the drain during tank cleaing.
 The CLT uses a float valve to provide a relatively constant chemical level.
 The chemicals exit the CLT and flow to a set of dosing tubes that serve as linear resistors with head loss proportional to the chemical flow rate.
 The chemicals continue to the dose controller where the operator can set the chemical dosages by adjusting the position of a slider.
 The chemicals leaving the dose controller are then routed to the chemical drip locations.
-The coagulant (along with chemicals used for pH adjustment if necessary) is dripped into the LFOM and the chlorine is dripped into the filter exit tank.
+The coagulant and chemicals used for pH adjustment are dripped into the LFOM and the chlorine is dripped into the filter exit tank.

 Plant Specifications
 ^^^^^^^^^^^^^^^^^^^^^